 Moving Day Hawaii at Kaka'ako Park

 On November 16th, 2013, the first annual Moving Day Hawaii was held by the Hawaii Chapter of the National Parkinson Foundation.
 The event took place at Kaka'ako Park and featured a 3k walk along with exercises designed for people living with Parkinson’s disease such as hula, dancing and tai chi.
 Approximately 600 people attended and raised more than $30,000 to support the National Parkinson Foundation of Hawaii.
-SAVE THE DATE: MOVING DAY HAWAII 2014 - November 15.
-See you next year!
+SAVE THE DATE: MOVING DAY HAWAII 2014 - See you on Oct 25, 2014!

 What is Parkinson's disease?